Terrace of the Parador de Carmona

 • Exterior of the Parador de Artíes

 Just imagine: you get out of bed, look out of the window and see a vista of the village's little houses and cobbled streets.
 You can then bathe in a heated outdoor spa and take in the snow-capped mountains of the Catalan Pyrenees.
 Inspiring, don't you think?
-This is all waiting for you at the Parador de Artíes in the Lleida region.
-This Parador is a traditional building of the area from the 14th and 15th centuries.
-And it is just seven kilometers from the renowned Baqueira Beret ski resort.While visiting this area of the Val d'Arán is particularly recommended in winter, especially if you like skiing, it is an incredible place at any time of the year, as the Parador has a garden and swimming pool with impressive mountain views in summer.The Parador organises activities such as a route to discover traditional Catalan Romanesque churches, a workshop where you can discover the valley's natural pharmacy, and a star-gazing excursion with the Starlight rating.
+You can get this at the Parador de Arties (Lleida), a typical construction of the area from the 14th and 15th centuries, located seven kilometres from the famous ski resort of Baqueira Beret.While visiting this area of the Val d'Arán is particularly recommended in winter, especially if you like skiing, it is an incredible place at any time of the year, as the Parador has a garden and swimming pool with impressive mountain views in summer.The Parador organises activities such as a route to discover traditional Catalan Romanesque churches, a workshop where you can discover the valley's natural pharmacy, and a star-gazing excursion with the Starlight rating.

 • Patio of the Parador de Carmona